nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The exceptions are thrown and handled by the program depending on the conditions outlined in their Javadoc comments.
 For example, `ConsoleParserCommandAddExpenseInvalidException` is thrown when an error is encountered while parsing the command.
-Do refer to the [repository](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/exceptions) to view the full list of exceptions.
+Do refer to the [exceptions](https://github.com/AY2223S1-CS2113T-W11-1/tp/tree/master/src/main/java/seedu/moneygowhere/exceptions) package to view the full list of exceptions.

 ### UserInterface Component